kpiwko/jira-miner/README.md

 ```

-Supposing that this file, called _my-example-query.ts_ is in current directory, and your TypeScript compiler compiles to _dist_ directory, you call your query via following
+Supposing that this file, called _my-example-query.ts_ is in current directory, because of `ts-node` loader, you call your query via following

 ```
-jira-miner query dist/my-example-query.js [--args]
+jira-miner query my-example-query.ts [--args]
 ```

 All arguments passed on command line will be available in args object.
 Example query files are available in [src/tests/fixtures](src/tests/fixtures)

 ### Debug output

 Simply run any command with `--verbose` parameter.
-You can provide it twice (e.g. `-vv`) to have further level of debug output.
+You can provide it twice (e.g. `-vv`) to have additional level of debug output.

 You can also setup environment variable `DEBUG` to include `jira-miner` value to get the equivalent of verbose logging.